Pearson-Higher-Ed/alerts/README.md

 <script src="https://cdn.polyfill.io/v2/polyfill.js?features=CustomEvent,Intl.~locale.en,Intl.~locale.fr"></script>
 ```

-Be sure to add whichever polyfills you need to the page rendering this component.
+Add whichever polyfills you need to the page rendering this component.

+## Next Step

+If you are a contributor to this component's development, see guidance on [contributing](README.contribute.md).